Tokyo's Diet electoral districts

 Tokyo currently sends 53 elected members to the Diet of Japan, 42 to the House of Representatives and 11 to the House of Councillors.

 House of Representatives

-The current House of Representatives Tokyo delegation consists of 25 members of the LDP, 8 CDP, 3 independents, 3 Komeito, 2 JCP and 1 DPP.
+The current House of Representatives Tokyo delegation consists of 42 representatives in total.
+The parties that these members belong to is - 21 members of the LDP, 12 CDP, 3 Komeito, 2 Ishin, 2 JCP, 1 Reiwa and 1 independent.

+These delegates are made up of 25 members elected in district seats, and 17 members elected via the proportional representation method.

 District seats

 PR seats

 Alongside Hokkaido, Tokyo is the only other prefecture-level division with its own proportional representation block.
 The PR block consists of 17 members.

 House of Councillors

-The current House of Councillors Tokyo delegation consists of 4 members of the LDP, 2 CDP, 2 JCP, 2 Komeito, 1 DP and 1 independent.
+The current House of Councillors Tokyo delegation consists of 4 members of the LDP, 2 JCP, 2 Komeito, 1 CDP, 1 Ishin, and 1 Reiwa.
 The members are elected from the Tokyo at-large district.